fmselab/ct-competition/index.md

   - With also enumerative parameters (MCA), and logical and equal operators in constraints
   - With also integer parameters, and logical, mathematical and relational operators in constraints

-During tool evaluations, test models will be distributed as in the following table:
+During tools evaluation, test models will be distributed as in the following table:

 |                      | **Only Boolean**                | **MCA**                               | **Uniform with n>2**                                         |
 |----------------------|---------------------------------|---------------------------------------|--------------------------------------------------------------|